Lanzarote Family Holiday Tips: Best Things To Do With Kids In Lanzarote

 Walk Inside A Lava Tube or Two!

 - Los James del Aqua -The caves at Los James del Aqua, are a short walk from the other caves and offer a slightly different experience.
 These caves host the House of Volcanoes designed by César Manrique, where many concerts are held.
 A stylish restaurant and bar are on site too, utilising old ship driftwood and natural materials from the island.
 The result is breathing and magical.
 A blend of white, blue green and black, punctuated with bright flowers, transforms this lava tube debris into an area of such beauty.
 It’s quite possibly one of the most romantic settings I’ve seen.
 I would still bring children to visit here, because the main attraction is the natural lake, where albino blind crabs live.
 Plus a drink at sunset in this magnificent volcanic setting is definitely a memorable occasion for all ages.
-Unfortuantely, the modern pool in the picture below, is just for looking at as swimming has been been banned for several years due to its over popularity!
+Unfortunately, the modern pool in the picture below, is just for looking at as swimming has been banned for several years due to its over popularity!

 Pirates are deeply entwined with Lanzarote’s history, with many pirates coming to the island to look for slaves.
 The local people hid in the lava tubes to escape capture and being ripped apart from their families.
-Kids will love the Museo de la Pirateria where the narrow corridors display famous seafarers such as Sir Francis Drake and the rooms of this fortress ( Castillo de Santa Barbara) display replica weapons guns and cannons.
+Kids will love the Museo de la Pirateria ( Pirate museum) where the narrow corridors display famous seafarers such as Sir Francis Drake and the rooms of this fortress ( Castillo de Santa Barbara) display replica weapons guns and cannons.

 Cool Off In A Water Park at Aquapark Costa Teguise